top of page

 • On the flip side, maintaining a healthy BMI can unlock real savings.

 Several insurers offer premium discounts—often lifetime—for applicants in certain BMI ranges at the time of application.
 These rewards recognise lower risk profiles and encourage healthier lifestyles.
-Common eligibility ranges around a BMI of 18.5 to 28.5 (or similar, like 19 to 28/29 depending on the insurer).
+Common eligibility ranges hover around a BMI of 18.5 to 28.5 (or similar, like 19 to 28/29 depending on the insurer).

 Note that exact ranges, discount percentages, and conditions vary by insurer and can change over time—always check current policy details or speak with a financial adviser or insurer directly.